 Days 5-6: Brisbane.
 Next up it’s Brissy, where we’ll meet some of Australia’s most iconic animals at the famous Australia Zoo and make a splash in some of the city’s awesome man-made lagoons.

 Day 7: Rainbow Beach.
-RB is so much more than just the jump-off point for Fraser Island.
+RB is so much more than just the jump-off point for K'gari (previously known as Fraser Island).
 Spend an afternoon sunning yourself on the sands, and looking out for passing whales, before sampling the area’s nightlife.

-Days 8 – 10: Fraser Island.
-The next two days are pretty special as we carve through Fraser Island’s unique sandy landscape in 4x4s, swimming in sparkling lakes and camping out under the stars – totally wild.
+Days 8 – 10: K'gari.
+The next two days are pretty special as we carve through K'gari’s unique sandy landscape in 4x4s, swimming in sparkling lakes and camping out under the stars – totally wild.

 Day 11: Town of 1770.
 It’s a strange name for a town, but a great place to spend the night.
 Enjoy the sleepy vibe, beautiful ocean views and stunning sandy beaches – you’ve got one night here so make it count.